Long Lines site: Highland, IL

 • Horn antennas?
 Yes, several KS-15676 horn antennas

-• Original paths: 1960 — St. Louis toll office, Gillespie (phone only), Van Burensburg, Mascoutah (phone only)
+• Original paths: 1960 — Saint Louis toll office, Gillespie (phone only), Van Burensburg, Mascoutah (phone only)

 • Later paths: 1966 — Hookdale, Centralia Junction (phone only)

-The Highland, Illinois, site was a major repeater in the Long Lines microwave relay network east of the St. Louis metropolitan area.
-In 1960, it supported four hops — with an additional two (to Centralia Junction and Hookdale) added by 1966.
+The Highland, Illinois, site was a major repeater in the Long Lines microwave relay network east of the Saint Louis metropolitan area.
+In 1960, it supported four paths — with an additional two (to Centralia Junction and Hookdale) added by 1966.

-A 97.8-meter (320.9-feet) self-supported lattice tower with several KS-15676 horn-reflector antennas can be found at the Highland site, along with a large solid concrete equipment shelter building.
-An interesting feature of the shelter is its windows, which have not been covered up like at other sites with windows (e.g. Dover, Missouri, and Gray Summit, Missouri.)
+At the base of the tower is a large solid concrete equipment shelter building.
+An interesting feature of the shelter is its windows, which have not been covered up like at other sites with windows (e.g. Dover and Gray Summit in Missouri.)

 Photos: May 7, 2025